project-copacetic/copacetic/website/docs/design.md

 1. **Package-Based Update Model**:
-   - While Copa can work with or without vulnerability scanner reports, its patching capability is fundamentally based on os-level package updates
+   - While Copa can work with or without vulnerability scanner reports, its patching capability is fundamentally based on package updates
    - When using scanner reports to perform a targeted patching of packages, false positives/negatives from scanners flow downstream to Copa

 2. **Package Manager Dependencies**: